Barracuda CloudGen Firewall Integration with AuthPoint

 Configure AuthPoint

 Before AuthPoint can receive authentication requests from Barracuda, you must specify Barracuda as a RADIUS client resource in AuthPoint.
-You must also create an authentication policy for the Barracuda resource and you must bind the Barracuda resource to the AuthPoint Gateway.
+You must also create a Zero Trust authentication policy for the Barracuda resource and you must bind the Barracuda resource to the AuthPoint Gateway.

 Add a Radius Resource in AuthPoint